 The way in which the Tour de Ski made it onto the cross-country skiing World Cup calendar in the 2006/07 season can be described as curious.
 Two years earlier, in the late summer of 2004, two men met in a sauna in Norway.
 A few weeks earlier, the world’s most famous cycling race, the Tour de France, had finished in Paris.
 And that’s why the two men were now discussing it in the bathtub.
 In particular, Jürg Capol and his host, the Norwegian Vegard Ulvang, the multiple Olympic cross-country skiing champion and the head of the International Ski Federation (FIS) had an idea.
 The introduction of a multi-day stage race in the snow.

 The advantages of such a tour were immediately obvious to both of them.
-Because in order to select the most complete cross-country skiers among the athletes from the World Cup, they should not only have to compete in their specialised disciplines such as distance races or sprints.
+Because to select the most complete cross-country skiers among the athletes from the World Cup, they should not only have to compete in their specialised disciplines such as distance races or sprints.
 As with the Tour de France, in which the participating professional cyclists have to prove their versatility day after day over three weeks, the duo also envisaged this for the cross-country skiers.
-Instead of flat stages, mountain top finishes and time trials, the Tour de Ski would include sprint, pursuit and mass start races in both the classic and freestyle styles.
+Instead of flat stages, mountain top finishes and time trials, the Tour de Ski would include sprint, pursuit, and mass start races in both the classic and freestyle styles.

 The proposal, which Capol also forwarded to the official committees of the FIS, was so well received that the world federation finally included the multi-day stage race in the World Cup calendar for the 2006/07 season.
-However, the subsequent planning for the first edition of the Tour de Ski was somewhat bumpy.
+However, the subsequent planning for the first edition of the Tour de Ski was relatively bumpy.
 For one thing, another of Ulvang’s ideas fell through.
-He wanted to organise a tour project not only in the Alps.
-He also wanted to organise a tour in the Barents region between Norway, Sweden, Finland and Russia.
-In Austria and Switzerland, too, enthusiasm for the stage race for cross-country skiers was initially limited.
-As no organisers could be found there for 2006, the tour was initially supposed to start in Nové Město in the Czech Republic.
-However, due to a lack of snow, the athletes travelled directly to Munich at short notice.
-The 3rd stage was actually scheduled for 31 December 2006.
-Instead of a normal sprint, however, it became the historic prologue of the very first Tour de Ski.
+He wanted to organise a tour project, not only in the Alps.
+He also wanted to organise a tour in the Barents region between Norway, Sweden, Finland, and Russia.

 How the Tour de Ski runs